stackmagic/gradle-dropwizard/README.md

 experimental spdy3 support
 ==========================

 SPDY3 is supported, since this plugin adds the `npn-boot` library to the boot classpath of the dropwizard instance being started.
-However, this feature is not very well tested and it only adds a fairly recent version of the `npn-boot` library and not the one intended for your jdk (apparently npn-boot is picky about your jdk version).
-Use this with caution
+However, this feature is not very well tested and it only adds a fairly recent version of the `npn-boot` library and not the one intended for your jdk (apparently npn-boot is picky about your jdk version). *Use this with caution*.

 todo
 ====